 Cyclone Batsirai hit the island on February 5-6, 2022.
 Two weeks earlier the country was hit by cyclone Ana.
 The force of nature caused a flood, and destroyed buildings, infrastructure, and power lines.
 The wind was blowing at a speed of up to 235 km/h.
 It destroyed houses inhabited by over 90.000 people.
 Many people were injured and nearly 100 died because of this disaster.
 Many roads and bridges are still impassable, and it is difficult to get there with aid.
 That is why the PCPM Foundation decided to send the Emergency Medical Team – explains Dr. Wojciech Wilk, CEO of the foundation, who manages the team of Polish medics and who is already in Africa.

 Madagascar is inhabited by almost 30 million people.
 This island country is one of the poorest countries in the world.
 Before the cyclone, it struggled with food shortages and long-lasting drought.
-Batsirai was the 2nd tropical cyclone that hit Madagascar within two weeks.
-Previously, the Ana cyclone caused death to 55 people and deprived another 130,000 of their homes.
+Batista was the 2nd tropical cyclone that hit Madagascar within two weeks.
+Previously, the Ana cyclone caused the death of 55 people and deprived another 130,000 of their homes.

 Medics from the Polish Center for International Aid have already been on a mission in Madagascar in 2020, as part of expert assistance in the fight against the COVID-19 pandemic, on behalf of the WHO.